 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 For Coops, the seller must physically give the original stock certificate and proprietary lease to the managing agent.
-The latter will cancels them at closing and then re-issues a new stock and lease to the buyer.
-However, this can be an issue if a seller lost their stock and lease.
+The latter will cancel them at closing, reissue a new stock, and lease to the buyer.
+However, this can be an issue if a seller loses their stock and lease.

 The managing agent sometimes asks the seller to cover the cost of co-op title insurance to protect the management company in case of any potential future disputes.

-In this specific case, the seller will pay for the insurance covering the managing agent’s risk.
-In parallel, if the purchasers want to cover themselves, they will have to pay for the insurance.
+In this case, the seller will pay for the insurance covering the managing agent’s risk.
+In parallel, if the purchasers want to protect themselves, they must pay for the insurance.

 This situation entails higher and more specific risks.
-This is because previous owners could complain that the co-op foreclosure process was improper.
-This increases the risk since the co-op foreclosure process is non-judicial.
-Co-ops do not need to go through a court process to foreclose.
+Previous owners could complain that the co-op foreclosure process was improper.
+This increases the risk since the co-op foreclosure process is non-judicial, and co-ops do not need to go through a court process to foreclose.

 The third situation where we recommend buyers to get co-op title insurance is if the buyer has an attorney from out of town.
-We saw closings where a seller’s attorney has no idea what a co-op is.
-This situation is not entirely surprising considering that co-ops are indeed a very NYC concept.
-In these situations, we recommend buyers to get a title insurance policy.
-This instance is the last example where we tell our clients: title insurance required for Coops!
+We saw closings where a seller’s attorney had no idea what a co-op is.
+This situation is not entirely surprising, considering co-ops are a very NYC concept.